Mouq/perl6-OpenBLAS/README.md

 say sdot(100, @a, 1, @b, 1); # @a · @b
 ```

-For many subroutines, the certain arguments require an enum value.
+For many subroutines, certain arguments require an enum value.

 Currently, this doesn't work right :( Investigation ongoing.